 Today, there is a lot of free music production software that is easy enough for beginners yet comprehensive enough for more expert users.
-While choosing the right music making software can bring your projects to life, it is also a time-consuming and challenging process.
+While choosing the right music-making software for beginners and pros can bring your projects to life, it is also a time-consuming and challenging process.

 - Garageband – Best for quick music making on Mac

-- Tracktion Waveform – Best music making software with MIDI features
+- Tracktion Waveform – Best music production software with MIDI features

 - Cakewalk by BandLab – Popular indie music production software